maxidl/branch-and-bound-feature-selection/README.md

 # Branch-and-Bound-Feature-Selection-Python
 Implementation of Feature Selection using Branch and Bound (Backward Elimination)

+        Finding the indices of the k best dimensions using the backward elimination approach "Branch and Bound".
+(Narendra and Fukunaga, 1977) It is guaranteed to find the optimal feature subset under the monoticity assumption.
+        The subspace quality measure used is Subspace Inconsistency:
+            Idea:   A Subspace has an inconsistent labeling if identical vectors in the subspace have different class labels

+            + efficient search for optimal solutions due to monotonicity
+            + well suited for discrete data

+            - useless for real-valued vectors
+            - worst case runtime is still exponential in the number of features

 ## Install via pip:
 ```
 pip install branch-and-bound-feature-selection